simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 ### Stability improvements

-This version solves many long-standing problems with the message deliverability, failed connections with group members (that also contributed to group fragmentation), and reduces traffic in groups (beta users experienced a traffic spike because of this fix, but it won't affect the final release).
+This version fixes many long-standing problems with the message delivery, failed connections with group members (that also contributed to group fragmentation), and reduces traffic in groups (beta users experienced a traffic spike because of this fix, but it doesn't affect the final v5.2 release).
 It's not the end of the road to making SimpleX Chat as stable as mainstream messengers, but it is a big improvement.

 Please report the cases when messages are not delivered – delivery receipts should help with that.

-#### Problem of messages failing to decrypt solved
+#### Messages failed to decrypt?
+Problem solved!

-Previously, a growing number of users experienced the issue when having restored the chat database from backup, messages from some contacts failed to decrypt and were showing the error in the app.
+Previously, a growing number of users had the issue when after restoring the chat database from backup, messages from some contacts failed to decrypt and were showing an error in the app.

-This was happening due to the quality of double ratchet protocol that protects the integrity of end-to-end encryption after the compromise - [post-compromise security](../docs/GLOSSARY.md#post-compromise-security).
+This happens due to double ratchet protocol protecting the integrity of end-to-end encryption after the compromise - [post-compromise security](../docs/GLOSSARY.md#post-compromise-security).
 The protocol logic does not allow to use the old version of the database to decrypt the message.

-v5.2 added the extension to the messaging protocol allowing to agree the new ratchet keys - both for connections with the contacts and with the group members.
-This requires a user action, and it resets the security code verification status for this contact or member – you need to verify the security code again if you need this additional protection from [man-in-the-middle attacks](../docs/GLOSSARY.md#man-in-the-middle-attack).
+v5.2 added the extension to the messaging protocol allowing to negotiate the new ratchet keys in such cases - both with the contacts and the group members.
+This requires a user action, and it resets the security code verification status for this contact or member – you need to verify it again to have the additional protection from [man-in-the-middle attacks](../docs/GLOSSARY.md#man-in-the-middle-attack).

-The negotiation of the new ratchet keys still happens via end-to-end encrypted messages, as the protocol has two layers of end-to-end encryption, so it cannot be compromised by the messaging relays.
+The negotiation of the new ratchet keys still happens via the end-to-end encrypted messages, as the protocol has two layers of end-to-end encryption, so it cannot be compromised by the messaging relays.

-You may still lose connection if you or your contact changed the receiving address before you made the backup, so make sure to make a new back up after any address changes.
+You may still lose connection if you or your contact changed the receiving address before you made the backup, so make sure to make a new backup after any receiving address changes.

 #### Reconnect the servers

-While v5.2 solved many message delivery issues, there certainly may be some others, but they are usually solved with full app restart.
-On Android it was difficult, as there is a continuosly running background service for notifications that doesn't restart when you restart the app.
+While v5.2 solved many message delivery issues, there may be some others, but they are usually resolved with app restart.
+It was difficult to fully restart Android app, as there is a continuosly running background service for notifications that doesn't restart with the app.
 Now Android app has both Restart and Shutdown buttons that take background service into account.

 On iOS you can now pull down the list of conversations to reconnect to all relays without restarting the app.

 ### Better disappearing messages

-You can now send a separate disappearing message if the conversation preferences allow it, but do not have any time to disappear enabled – this applies both to groups and to contacts.
+You can now send a separate disappearing message if the chat preferences allow them, but do not have any time to disappear enabled – this applies both to groups and to contacts.
 You can also set the time to disappear up to 12 months.

 ### Prohibit message reactions